sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Everything Is Fucked by Mark Manson
 - Reinventing Your Life by Jeffrey Young and Janet Klosko
 - Thinking, Fast and Slow by Daniel Kahneman (re-read)
+- The Denial of Death by Ernest Becker

 *Fiction*